levinale-github/GPU-performance-comparison-testing/README.md

 * How integrated GPUs (like Intel Iris or AMD Radeon Vega in APUs) compare against discrete GPUs.
 (Spoiler: discrete GPUs are much faster, especially in memory-intensive tasks – system RAM is a bottleneck for integrated GPUs).
 * The performance difference between GPU generations (e.g., RTX 20 series vs RTX 30 series).
 * How a cloud GPU instance (like an AWS Tesla T4) compares to a consumer desktop GPU you might have at home.

+## Troubleshooting

+If you encounter issues when running the benchmarks, here are some common solutions:

+### Missing Dependencies
+- **ModuleNotFoundError (numpy, torch, pyopencl, etc.)**: Make sure you've activated your virtual environment and installed all requirements with `pip install -r requirements.txt`.
+- **ImportError: DLL load failed**: For Windows users, this often means you're missing the appropriate Visual C++ Redistributable package.
+Download and install the latest from Microsoft's website.
+- **OpenCL not available**: Your system may not have an OpenCL implementation installed or it might not be in your PATH.
+Check your GPU vendor's website for OpenCL drivers.

+### Benchmark-Specific Issues
+- **Memory Benchmark Failures**: The memory benchmarks need sufficient GPU memory.
+If it fails, try reducing the test sizes by adding the `--max-size` parameter (e.g., `python benchmarks/memory/memory_bandwidth.py --max-size 512`).
+- **LuxMark Errors**: The LuxMark benchmark requires downloading external files.
+Ensure you have a stable internet connection, and if the download fails, you can manually download and place the files in the cache directory (`~/.gpu_benchmark_cache/luxmark/`).
+- **CUDA Out of Memory**: For deep learning benchmarks, try a smaller batch size.

+### Platform-Specific Issues
+- **macOS**: On newer Apple Silicon Macs, make sure you're using Python 3.9+ with Universal2 wheels.
+Most benchmarks should use MPS if available.
+- **Linux**: Some benchmarks may require specific packages.
+For Ubuntu/Debian: `sudo apt-get install python3-dev libpython3-dev build-essential`.
+- **Windows**: If you get permission errors, try running your terminal as Administrator.

+If you're experiencing issues not covered here, please open an issue on the GitHub repo with details about your system and the error messages you're seeing.

 ## Contributing Your Results